ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 <original-visualisation-analysis>
 + #strong[No data validation];: There is no data validation provided in the graph.

-+ #strong[Limited range];: The graph only displays data from 2019-2023.
-This is not a wide enough range to make conclusive statements.
++ #strong[Limited range];: The graph only displays data from 2019-2023 which is not wide enough range to make conclusive statements.

-+ #strong[Missing socioeconomic factors];: There are no socioeconomic factors listed to support the decline in the fertility rate.
-They are crucial information that can reinforce the nature of the graph.
++ #strong[Missing socioeconomic factors];: Lack of supporting socioeconomic factors which may be crucial in identifying intangible influences in declining fertility rates.

-+ #strong[Static visualisation];: The original visualisation lacks depth and interactive features that would otherwise allow the user to better understand the graphs.
-The static nature does not allow the user to hover or click on data points to gain more information.
++ #strong[Static visualisation];: The original static visualisation lacks depth and interactive features that would aid the user in deriving insights.

 = Suggested Improvements
 <suggested-improvements>
-+ #strong[Include data validation];: Add comprehensive data validation along with outlier analysis.
-This aims to ensure the accuracy and reliability of the data presented.
++ #strong[Include data validation];: Add comprehensive data validation & outlier analysis to ensure the accuracy and reliability of the data presented.

-+ #strong[Extended analysis];: Increase the range of the data to 1991-2022.
-This will provide a more comprehensive view of the fertility trends in Singapore which allows for better analysis and understanding of long-term patterns.
++ #strong[Extended analysis];: Increase the range of the data to 1991-2022, additional years will provide insight into long-term trends.

-+ #strong[Integrate socioeconomic factors];: Integrate socioeconomic factors such as labour force participation and marital status.
-This will provide a more holistic view of the factors influencing fertility rates.
-This allows for better policy formulation and understanding of the demographic trends.
++ #strong[Integrate socioeconomic factors];: Integrate socioeconomic factors such as labour force participation and marital status by age bands.
+This will provide a more holistic view of the factors influencing fertility rates, allowing for understanding of demographic breakdowns and trends.

-+ #strong[Dynamic visualisation];: Ensure that the visualisation consists of a fully interactive dashboard.
-This will allow users to interact with the data, such as hovering over data points to see more information.
-They can also filter by different socioeconomic factors and viewing age-specific fertility rates.
-This enhances user engagement and understanding of the data.
++ #strong[Dynamic visualisation];: Implement a fully interactive dashboard which allow users to interact with the data by hovering over data points to see more information or filtering via marital status, labour status & age-band dropdowns.

 = Implementation
 <implementation>
 == Data Sources
 <data-sources>
-The datasets used here are from SingStat and data.gov.sg.
-The data is in the CSV format.
-They contain information about fertility rates, labour force participation and marital status in Singapore.
+The datasets (in CSV format) used were from SingStat and data.gov.sg.
+They contain information about fertility rates, labour force participation and marital status broken down by age-bands in Singapore.

 == Software
 <software>